Making Attention Mechanisms More Robust and Interpretable with Virtual Adversarial Training: Experiments

-\paragraph{Prediction Performance.} We compared the performance of each model for each task.
-As an evaluation metric of the performance, we used the F1 score as in \citet{jain2019attentio, kitada2020attention}.
-The models were evaluated in supervised and semi-supervised settings, respectively.
+We used the F1 score, accuracy, and micro-F1 score for the single- and pair-sequence tasks, as in \cite{jain2019attention, kitada2021attention}, to compare the performance of the model when the proposed and conventional VAT-based techniques were applied.
+The models were evaluated in supervised and semi-supervised settings.